s-diaco/django-bom/README.md

 where `base.html` is your base template.

 ## Integrations
-### Mouser Integration
-For part matching, make sure to add your Mouser api key.
-You can get your key [here](https://www.mouser.com/MyMouser/MouserSearchApplication.aspx).

 ### Google Drive Integration
 Make sure to add the following to your settings.py: